rwsite/updatepulse-server/README.md

 ### Registering packages with a Version Control System

-Register a package using a Version Control System by:
+Registering a package is possible with the following methods:
-- using the "Register a package using a VCS" feature in the "Packages Overview" tab of UpdatePulse Server
+- \[simple\] using the "Register a package using a VCS" feature in the "Packages Overview" tab of UpdatePulse Server
-- calling the `add` method of the [package API](https://github.com/anyape/updatepulse-server/blob/main/integration/docs/packages.md)
-- calling `wp updatepulse download_remote_package <package-slug> <plugin|theme|generic>` in the [command line](https://github.com/anyape/updatepulse-server/blob/main/integration/docs/misc.md#wp-cli)
-- calling the [upserv_download_remote_package](https://github.com/anyape/updatepulse-server/blob/main/integration/docs/packages.md#upserv_download_remote_package) method in your own code
-- triggering a webhook from a VCS.
+- \[simple\] triggering a webhook from a VCS already added to UpdatePulse Server
 Webhook URL: `https://domain.tld/updatepulse-server-webhook/package-type/package-slug` - where `package-type` is the package type (`plugin`, `theme`, or `generic`) and `package-slug` is the slug of the package to register.
+- \[advanced\] calling `wp updatepulse download_remote_package <package-slug> <plugin|theme|generic>` in the [command line](https://github.com/anyape/updatepulse-server/blob/main/integration/docs/misc.md#wp-cli), with the VCS-related parameters corresponding to a VCS configuration saved in UpdatePulse Server
+- \[expert\]calling the [upserv_download_remote_package](https://github.com/anyape/updatepulse-server/blob/main/integration/docs/packages.md#upserv_download_remote_package) method in your own code, with the VCS-related parameters corresponding to a VCS configuration saved in UpdatePulse Server
+- \[expert\]calling the `add` method of the [package API](https://github.com/anyape/updatepulse-server/blob/main/integration/docs/packages.md), with the VCS-related parameters corresponding to a VCS configuration saved in UpdatePulse Server present in the request payload

 ### Provide updates with UpdatePulse Server - packages requirements

 To link your packages to UpdatePulse Server, and optionally to prevent webmasters from getting updates of your ppackages without a license, your packages need to include some extra code.

 For plugins, and themes, it is fairly straightforward:
-- Add a `lib` directory with the `plugin-update-checker` and `updatepulse-updater` libraries to the root of the package (provided in `dummy-[plugin|theme]` ; `updatepulse-updater` can be customized as you see fit, but `plugin-update-checker` should be left untouched).
+- Add a `lib` directory with the `plugin-update-checker` and `updatepulse-updater` libraries to the root of the package (provided in `dummy-[plugin|theme]`; `updatepulse-updater` can be customized as you see fit, but `plugin-update-checker` should be left untouched).
 - Add the following code to the main plugin file (for plugins) or in the `functions.php` file (for themes) :
 ```php
 /** Enable updates - note the  `$prefix_updater` variable: change `prefix` to a unique string for your package **/